 Lieutenant George: Rather, sir.
 Wouldn't want to face a machine gun without this.

 open/close all folders

-- Tintin tale King Ottokar's Scepter - The new King of Syldavia will be forced to abdicate if he can't find the titular object before the people notices it was stolen.
+- Tintin tale King Ottokar's Scepter — The new King of Syldavia will be forced to abdicate if he can't find the titular object before the people notice it was stolen.
 It's all a front for an attempted Anschluss.

 - The Dark Crystal - The Skesis emperor carries a scepter which designates his office.
 In the death scene of the first emperor, Chamberlain indicates his eagerness to take over by reaching for the scepter.